menu

 Setting & Lifestyle

-Overall, Willsboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Willsboro’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Willsboro is worth considering.